mat-docs/ATLAS.Site/docs/key-functionality/visualise/atlas/handling-data/export/export-manager.md

 ### Removing Team Security

-As of version XXXXXX, Export Manager now allows users to remove team security during export.
+As of version 11.4.4.371, Export Manager now allows users to remove team security during export.
 This enables sharing sessions with trusted external parties (e.g., suppliers) using a generic ATLAS license.

 !!! info
     - Consortium selection only affects who can open the exported session.
 As a member of the original consortium, you can choose how data is restricted during export.